Sergi Studios Videography wants you to enjoy your wedding day!

 19. Sending Out Invitations

 When sending out invitations remember to include everything they may need to know.
-Whether or not they R.S.V.P, the directions to all the venues, the backup plan [should you encounter inclement weather and you are doing the event out of doors], hotel information, menu, gift registry or donation information, alternate phone numbers [that do not belong to you or your partner], expectations for single invites regarding your “plus one” policy, and if you are inviting children the expectations regarding their participation, etc. Making sure your guests are made aware of the game plan ahead of time prevents a lot of last-minute phone calls on the day of the event that can seriously put you and your wedding party on a time constraint.
+Whether or not they R.S.V.P, the directions to all the venues, the backup plan [should you encounter inclement weather and you are doing the event out of doors], hotel information, menu, wedding gift registry or donation information, alternate phone numbers [that do not belong to you or your partner], expectations for single invites regarding your “plus one” policy, and if you are inviting children the expectations regarding their participation, etc. Making sure your guests are made aware of the game plan ahead of time prevents a lot of last-minute phone calls on the day of the event that can seriously put you and your wedding party on a time constraint.
 You may even want to consider including the details in an email or group chat in text or social media a week or so prior to the event for those who may have misplaced their invitations.

 20. Reserve Hotel Rooms In Advance